Go-Ducky/cli/README.md

 setx PATH "$env:PATH;$dir"
 ```

-If Windows warns when you first run it, right-click `goducky.exe` in Explorer and
+Ig Windows warns when you first run it
-choose *Properties → Unblock*.

 ### macOS